ogreowl/B-Factor_Prediction_Project/README.md

-<h3>Scripts</h3>

---> Deep_Learning_B-Factor_Prediction.ipynb .. a systematic testing on a small subset of our data.

---> b_factor_prediction_transformer.ipynb .. our final model, trained on 60k protein sequences

---> src .. helper scripts to modularize our work

---> report.pdf .. our full report of our results, with selected data points & visualizations explained and analyzed.

 <h3>Abstract</h3>
 In this project, we aimed to predict the B-Factor, a measure of atomic displacement, of amino acids within‬ ‭ a protein sequence using deep learning approaches.
 We tested various parameters and architectures of‬ ‭ linear models, recurrent neural networks, long-short term models, and transformers in order to‬